Companions’ testimony contradicts Ocean City police officers who shot Black teen with Taser

 “I requested him to identify himself,” Vincent said.
 “Mr. Griffin refused to identify himself.
 He pushed right through my arm and continued to walk.”

 Vincent said he considered the teen’s action an assault.
 He said he grabbed Griffin by the back of his shirt, but he kept walking.
-“As that was going on, Mr. Griffin was yelling in a loud voice that the was going to kill us,” testified Vincent, who has been with the department since 2016.
+“As that was going on, Mr. Griffin was yelling in a loud voice that he was going to kill us,” testified Vincent, who has been with the department since 2016.

-Ocean City Police Department cleared officers’ actions in viral videos showing arrests of Black teens

 As Griffin kept walking, Vincent said, he and another officer, Joseph Laughlin, drew their Tasers and began yelling for Griffin to get on the ground.
 Under department policy, only one officer may use a Taser, so Vincent re-holstered his.